muffinista/before-dawn/docs/preferences.md

 - *Activate after* -- you can set how long your computer is idle before your screensaver starts
-- *Disable displays after* - you can set a time that Before Dawn will stop running and blank the screens.
+- *Sleep after* - you can set a time that Before Dawn will stop running and blank the screens.
 It's possible that your OS will do a better job of this, but since Before Dawn is a bit of an experiment, having this setting might save your CPU from running when your